CS

 Feature Showdown

-The Tesla Model 3 features a 15.4-inch touchscreen, while the BYD Seal gets a 15.6-inch display.
+The Tesla Model 3 features a 15.4-inch touchscreen, while the BYD Seal gets a 15.6-inch display and 10.3-inch instruments.

 The Tesla Model 3 stands out with ambient lighting that you will not find on the BYD Seal.
 The BYD Seal counters with wireless Apple CarPlay/Android Auto, power tailgate and Dynaudio audio.
 Which feature set matters more depends on your daily routine and priorities.